 How to Make Frozen Apple Dog Treats

-I’ve come up with 3 flavor variations and here are the steps for each along with some photos of the process.
-The recipe card below has the amounts of the mixins for each variation.
-The nutrition information in the recipe card is for variation 1.
+I’ve come up with 3 flavor variations, and these are the steps and photos for each one.
+The recipe card below has the measurements for making each flavor.

 - Place applesauce, yogurt, pumpkin puree, and shredded carrots in a bowl.
 Stir to combine.